 Avoid watching or reading things comprised of common nightmare fodder close to bed.
 That scary movie, suspenseful book or unsettling news broadcast could wind up in your midnight playlist.

-Better choices for winding down if you are looking for more peaceful sleep are lighthearted shows, calming music, coloring/sketching, or neutral reading on subjects like self-improvement or hobbies.
+Better choices for winding down if you are looking for more peaceful sleep are lighthearted shows, coloring/sketching, or neutral reading on subjects like self-improvement or hobbies.
 Remember, electronics like TVs and tablets steal sleep, so it’s best to turn them off at least 30 minutes before bed.

 Get Help If Needed